filecoin-project/lotus-docs/content/en/kb/butterfly-network/index.md

 ---
-title: "How to join the Butterfly network."
+title: "How to join the Butterfly test network."
 description: "A guide to join the Butterfly network"
 date: 2022-03-17T12:00:35+01:00
 lastmod: 2021-11-16T12:00:35+01:00